zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/going-further/create-server-ios.md

 # Other methods

 - The ability to run Paper on the new mod installer is being tested.
 An instruction will be made if the tests are successful.

+# Going further

+- Want to get rid of the terminal?
+Try setting an Activator (currently broken on iOS 14) action that launch a server with this command:

+`cd /var/mobile/Documents/minecraft && java -jar [<some_jvm_arguments>] paper-<version>.jar`

+- You can create and run multiple servers at one time!
+To do this, you need to modify (at least) the `server-port` and `level-name` keys in `server.properties`.
+Then simply redo step 4.